-As we watch the debacle that is the Patient Protection and Affordable Care Act exploding before our very eyes, I believe the greatest thing that might ever happen to save the healthcare system in the United States is millions of American Citizens losing their “healthcare”.
+As we come to the end of the next “Open Enrollment” period for the U.S. Health Insurance business, I believe the greatest thing that might ever happen to save the healthcare system in the United States is millions of American Citizens losing their “healthcare”.
 I know, I know, I’m just a heartless hating Conservative who cares more about politically hurting Obama than the well being of my fellow Citizens.
 No, quite the opposite, I’m a concerned Citizen who believes more in solutions than saving “healthcare, as we know it”.

 Now, why would I say this?
 Because “healthcare, as we know it” is a Liberty robbing, corrupt system, which I believe is why too many people bought in to the basic concept of Obamacare.
 But to start finding solutions, we must first start recognizing the root causes of the problem.
 I contend that the start of the destruction of healthcare that works and evolved it in to “healthcare, as we know it” lies directly at the feet of the American Health Insurance industry.
 And it is two little hyphenated syllables, “Co-Pay”.
 This seemingly harmless, at the time they were introduced, two syllables laid the foundation to destroy the greatest healthcare system in the history of all mankind.